 The keeper who became CEO

 One of South Africa's best Test wicketkeepers was born.
 In his 42 Tests Dave Richardson collected 152 dismissals.
 South Africa's reliance on pace bowling meant that only two of them were stumpings.
 In fact he took 120 catches before stumping Venkatesh Prasad off the bowling of Paul Adams at Newlands in 1996-97.
-A more than useful batsman, Richardson scored nine Test fifties as well as a century, against New Zealand in Cape Town again, in 1994-95.
+A more than useful batter, Richardson scored nine Test fifties as well as a century, against New Zealand in Cape Town again, in 1994-95.
 In his next Test, against Pakistan in Johannesburg, he made a king pair, a minor blip in a highly successful career.
 In January 2002 he became the ICC's first general manager, and a decade later its chief executive.

 One of the mainstays of Sri Lanka's Test batting is born.
 With his bushy black beard and solid play, Asanka Gurusinha was one of the most recognisable figures in world cricket for a decade.
 The biggest of his seven Test centuries was 143 in Melbourne in 1995-96, and he was just as good at the one-day game.
 He scored two ODI hundreds and played a big part in Sri Lanka's World Cup win, in which he averaged 51.16 and hit two 80s.
 According to the Wisden Almanack, his 65 in the final "provided steadily accelerating support" for Aravinda de Silva's match-winning hundred.
 Gurusinha later fell out with the Sri Lankan board and went to live in Australia, the country he'd helped beat in that 1996 final.